um-acs/acs_docs/docs/data/file_transfer.rst

 IDSC systems support multiple file transfer programs such as FileZilla and PSFTP, and common command line utilities such as ``scp`` and ``rsync``.
 Use cluster head nodes (login nodes) for these types of file transfers.
-IDSC ACS also offers a gateway server that supports SFTP and Globus, for transferring large amounts of data from systems outside the University of Miami,
+For transferring large amounts of data from systems outside the University of Miami, IDSC ACS also offers a gateway server that supports SFTP and Globus.

 Using command line utilities
 ============================

 Use ``cp`` to copy files within the same computation system.
-Use ``scp``, ``sftp``, or ``rsync`` to transfer files between computational systems (e.g., scratch space to Visx project space).
+Use ``scp``, ``sftp``, or ``rsync`` to transfer files between computational systems (e.g., from scratch space to Visx project space).
 When executing multiple instantiations of command line utilities like rsync and scp, please ***limit your transfers to no more than 2-3 processes at a time.***